konr4ds/TvMazeScraper/README.md

 It should provide a paginated list of all tv shows containing the id of the TV show and a list of all the cast that are playing in that TV show (cast must be ordered by birthday descending).

+To run sthe solution locally in VS, you need to have a local MS SQL database.
+Set the connection string in all projects (appsettings.json)